WeirdoDave/java/davidci/doc/vscodeTricks.md

 [](myIcons.md)

+❓How do I check my code change to GitHub?

+✔️Click **Soure Control** icon on the left toolbar > enter message in message filed > click the check mark > then click "..." > pull > push.

 ## Turn in homework
 click Source Control > enter message > click the check mark >
 ## Syntax Error due to run python code in playground